 Latest newsKeeping up to date with the latest news on estate regeneration in London.

-Douglas Bader Park estate
+Douglas Bader Park estate - Mayor signals his approval

 The Mayor has published his ‘stage 1’ planning report giving in principle approval to the redevelopment of Barnet’s Douglas Bader Park estate.